Click on the tabs below for information about Paperpile.

 Choose 'Activate Site License' and enter your University email address.

 Paperpile installs its Google Docs citation plugin by default, but it now also has a public beta for a plugin for citing in MS Word.
-This is in beta so features may change or be withdrawn without notice, and it is not installed on University computers.
+To note, this tool is still technically part of a 'beta' program, so the feature could be removed by Paperpile if any issues are found.

-To try the beta on a personal, unmanged device, go to https://paperpile.com/word-plugin/ and download the plugin for Windows or Mac.
+To try the MS Word plugin beta on a personal, unmanaged device, go to https://paperpile.com/word-plugin/ and download the plugin for Windows or Mac.

-Paperpile now also has beta versions of free apps for both iOS and Android so you can see and manage your references on to go.
+Paperpile now also has free apps for both iOS and Android so you can see and manage your references on to go.
 Search for 'Paperpile' in the relevant App Store to install these.

 Paperpile is designed to be user-friendly and intuitive to use.